Comparing eBPF and Kernel Modules for Application Vulnerability Detection and Attack Monitoring

 Deployment and Development

-eBPF: eBPF programs can be dynamically loaded and unloaded without requiring system reboots, allowing for real-time updates to monitoring and detection logic.
+eBPF: A key benefit of eBPF programs is the fact that it can be dynamically loaded and unloaded without requiring system reboots, allowing for real-time updates to monitoring and detection logic.
 The extensive tooling support, including BPF Compiler Collection (BCC), bpftrace, and libbpf, simplifies the development and debugging of eBPF programs.

 Kernel Modules: Kernel modules require building against specific kernel versions and can require a system reboot to load or unload.
 Developing kernel modules requires in-depth knowledge of kernel internals and careful handling of kernel APIs and memory management, making the process more complex and error-prone compared to eBPF.